Data Privacy and Transfers in Cross-border Investigations

 The GDPR sets out three circumstances in which personal data may be transferred outside of the EEA in the absence of an adequacy determination:

-• the data is transferred subject to a ‘derogation’ envisioned by the GDPR; or
+- the data are transferred subject to a ‘derogation’ envisioned by the GDPR; or

 The GDPR provides that there are appropriate safeguards for transferring personal information from a European company to one in the United States under the following mechanisms, provided that individuals can enforce their data protection rights and have effective legal remedies for their breach:

-• a group of affiliated companies have agreed to be bound by an approved set of binding corporate rules (BCRs), which has been approved by the competent member state’s data protection authority;
+- a group of affiliated companies have agreed to be bound by an approved set of binding corporate rules, which has been approved by the competent member state’s data protection authority;

-• the European company has been certified pursuant to a data protection certification mechanism approved by a data protection authority or by the European Data Protection Board, and the US company has made a binding and enforceable commitment to apply the appropriate safeguards provided by the certification mechanism.11
+- the European company has been certified pursuant to a data protection certification mechanism approved by a data protection authority or by the European Data Protection Board, and the US company has made a binding and enforceable commitment to apply the appropriate safeguards provided by the certification mechanism.

 Beyond the appropriate safeguards, the GDPR also allows transfers from an EEA organisation to a US company in the United States when one of the following derogations applies:

-• the transfer is necessary to establish, exercise or defend a legal claim.12
+- the transfer is necessary to establish, exercise or defend a legal claim.

 Thus, companies either need to put in place a mechanism to share the information between an entity in the European Union and an affiliate in the United States or ensure that a derogation applies.
 In addition, a cross-border mechanism or derogation would be needed to share the information with the DOJ.

-For its part, the UK government has signalled that, as part of Brexit negotiations, it will be seeking an enhanced mechanism for UK–EU data transfers that builds on the ‘adequacy’ model.
+The UK government has repeatedly signalled that, as part of Brexit negotiations, it will be seeking an enhanced mechanism for UK–EU data transfers that builds on the ‘adequacy’ model.
 If adequacy status (or some enhanced status) were to be granted to the United Kingdom by the EC, this would allow the free flow of personal information from the European Union to the United Kingdom without the EU company having to implement any additional safeguards, or being subject to further legislative conditions.
-This is of course the ideal scenario for the United Kingdom, and will provide the smoothest transition for entities that rely on the flow of data between the European Union and the United Kingdom.
+This is ,of course, the ideal scenario for the United Kingdom, and will provide the smoothest transition for entities that rely on the flow of data between the European Union and the United Kingdom.
 However, there remain legal questions as to whether an adequacy decision could be granted before the United Kingdom leaves the European Union and if not, how soon thereafter.

 The United Kingdom, meanwhile, has enacted the Data Protection Act 2018 (2018 Act), the main provisions of which took effect on 25 May 2018.
 The 2018 Act serves as a successor to the United Kingdom’s previous law, the Data Protection Act 1998.
 The 2018 Act is meant to be read alongside the GDPR.
 In addition, it regulates certain types of processing that fall within the United Kingdom’s national law rather than EU law.
 The 2018 Act also supplements certain provisions of the GDPR that anticipate possible further regulation under national laws.
 For example, the 2018 Act clarifies that special category personal data, as well as criminal conviction and offence information, may be processed under the ‘substantial public interest’ condition if necessary for: